SanikaShitole/Indo_X_Election_Comission/README.md

 - Filter Candidates by Party, Assembly, State, and Gender
 - Update Candidate Information
 - Delete Candidate Data
--

 ## Table of candidate contains:
--c_id:-contains candidate id.
+- c_id:-contains candidate id.
--name:-it contains name of candidate.
+- name:-it contains name of candidate.
--partyname:-it contains partyname of candidate.
+- partyname:-it contains partyname of candidate.
--assembly:-it contains assembly of candidate.
+- assembly:-it contains assembly of candidate.
 - statename:-it contains statename of candidate.
 - gender:-it contains gender of candidate.
--age:-it contains age of candidate.
+- age:-it contains age of candidate.

 ## Technologies:
 - Java 8+